 Our fundamental concepts of analysing and evaluating economic policy originated in the 19th century, when the ideas about the separate spheres of ‘government’, ‘market’, ‘society’ or ‘culture’ emerged together with the new disciplines of economics, sociology or philology aka cultural science, and when the grand systemic visions of ‘capitalism’ vs. ‘socialism’ were created.
 Now living in the 21st century, I believe that we need to overhaul these conceptual frameworks in a most radical fashion.
 We still think in terms of ‘state’ vs. ‘market’ or ‘civil society’ vs. ‘neoliberal globalization’, and so forth, when evaluating economic policy.
 The rise of China puts all this into question, although we still await a new grand scheme originating there which reflects this historical juncture.
 In a truly Hegelian view, we need to see these apparent polar positions as ‘moments’ of a larger integrated whole, which is our human living system as part and parcel of the Earth system: This is reflected in the modern notion of the 'Anthropocene' which I explore in my most recent work (see my paper on the 'Introduction' page).
 Our theories are performative, which means, they maintain a system in which we habitually live and which we take for granted, also because our theories seem to suggest that it is built on truthful knowledge.
 It is time to define our political values in a new way, derived from principles of human sciences.
 Great contributions to this project have already been made, for example, by Amartya Sen. I think that these efforts today converge on the idea of a 'critical liberalism'.

-Recently, I have been engaging in casting these ideas into a comprehensive program of redesigning capitalism.
-With Stephan Bannas, I published a booklet with 30 theses on transforming our economic system (in German).
+(in German).
 One of our key proposals is a new model of Universal Basic Income, with a separate parallel currency, labelled COMMON.
 In the context of the DFG SFB 'Structural Change of Property', I am now working on a new concept of commons that is grounded in abolishing private ownership of land in favour of a regime that builds on community ownership with individual access rights, and suggest a radical extension to including non-humans as members.
 These ideas have been ventilated in several blog posts.

 The role of Ordoliberalism